Mistral AI interview, decoded.

 What questions does Mistral AI ask in interviews?

 Expect a mix of motivation questions and technical themes drawn from candidate reports.
 Can you describe your past projects and your specific contribution?
 Why Mistral and why open-weight models specifically?
 Walk through a hard technical decision you made and the trade-offs you weighed.
 Which team or problem area do you want to work on and why?
-Transformer internals such as attention, grouped-query attention, sliding-window attention and RoPE Mixture-of-experts design, for example why a model routes to two of eight experts per token Inference optimization like quantization, KV-cache and batching, plus reading CUDA or vLLM code System design for serving LLMs at scale and debugging a loss spike or training issue
+Transformer internals Mixture-of-experts design Inference optimization Serving and debugging

 How do I prepare for a Mistral AI interview?